Skip to main content

 Best for its wide selection of pre-made templates

-Miro is an online collaborative whiteboard platform.
+Miro is an online collaborative whiteboard platform designed to facilitate project workflow management.
 You can brainstorm, plan, visualize, and manage your projects and access them from anywhere.

 Miro Standout Features & Integrations